 basic technical training in the required safety techniques and skills which is a prerequisite to fulfil the job function under consideration;

-For example: inspection, test, maintenance or integration.

 product specific training that focuses on the hazards related to the specific system element.

+Examples for item 2: inspection, test, maintenance or integration.

-2Product specific training
+Product specific training

 The supplier shall identify the need for product specific safety training and implement the corresponding safety training programme for all relevant parties.